shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The bears let go of his hands, stunned on the ground for a moment.
 The third bear reared up and slashed at him, but its attack just glanced off the golden armor on his chest.

 “ROOOH!”
 Gra picked up his battleaxe.
-He lifted it up and thrust it into the bear’s skull, splitting it in two.
+He lifted it up and swung it into the bear’s skull, splitting it in two.

 “Bleat!
 Bleeeat!”
 A painful cry came from across the river.